 “Second, if you struggle and thrash around you will sink deeper.
 (Do you remember Peter when he tried to walk on water on his own?)

 “Third: How to escape?
 Relax, look UP, and let God put you in a position to be floating on top of the situation instead of being mired in it.

 “I didn’t need a stick.
 I only need Him.
-Even if you don’t see anything happening in your husband’s life, you can relax:
+Even if you don’t see anything happening in your spouse’s life, you can relax:

 “’Though the fig tree does not bud and there are no grapes on the vines, though the olive crop fails and the fields produce no food, though there are no sheep in the pen and no cattle in the stalls, yet I will rejoice in the Lord, I will be joyful in God my Savior.’
 (Habakkuk 3:17-18)

 “’…fixing our eyes on Jesus, the author and perfecter of faith.
 For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.“ (Hebrews 12:2)